kvnhsh/kvnhsh.github.io/about.md

 profile: true
 ---

-I am interested in computers, art, and boobs.
+Blog featuring skills I'm trying to learn and develop.

+I am a US and Taiwan citizen living in Taiwan.
+Getting married this year.

 {% include footer.html %}